keptan/superCuteGrab/README.md

 # Features
 * Rank images in competition
-* Rip image metadata from various booru websites
+* Rip image metadata from various booru websites, use saucenao to track down tricky images and md5 mismatches
 * Search images with metadata, view statistics on the most performant tags and images